kovidgoyal/calibre/manual/faq.rst

 are in .dfont format, thus they cannot be embedded. calibre shows only TrueType and OpenType fonts found on your system.
 You can obtain many such fonts on the web.
-Simply download the .ttf/.otf files and add them to the Library/Fonts directory in your home directory.
+Simply download the .ttf/.otf files and add them to the Library/Fonts folder in your home folder.

 calibre is not starting on Windows?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~